 It is a requirement that partnership profits/loss be divided by using a profit sharing ratio.
 The profit sharing ratio has to be clearly stated in the written partnership agreement.
 However, a partnership “Salary” can also be paid to the partners to remunerate them for their work and management input.

 17. How much will it cost me to register a partnership?

 The DAFM do not charge for registering a partnership or maintain a partnership on the register.
 The costs of setting up a partnership may involve legal costs, accountancy costs and consultant costs.
 A “Collaborative Farming Grant” is available to successful registrations on approval to go the register.
 This is a 50% grant on establishment costs on a maximum cost of €5,000.
 Therefore the maximum grant is €2,500.

 18. What specific State reliefs or incentives are in place for registered farm partnerships?

-The 2012 Finance Bill included a measure whereby partners in registered farm partnership can benefit from 100% stock relief for young qualified farmers and an enhanced 50% stock relief to all other partners on income tax in respect of increases in trading stock values until 31st December 2015.
+Previous Finance Bills included a measure whereby partners in registered farm partnership can benefit from 100% stock relief for young qualified farmers and an enhanced 50% stock relief to all other partners on income tax in respect of increases in trading stock values currently up until 31st December 2021.

 19. How many Registered Farm Partnerships are currently in existence?

-There are currently around 850 RFP’s around the country.
-Many of these are partnerships involving a parent and son/daughter.
+There are currently approximately 3,355 RFP’s currently on the register in Ireland.
+Many of these are partnerships involve a parent and son/daughter.